American marten

 The American marten (Martes americana), also known as the American pine marten, is a species of North American mammal, a member of the family Mustelidae.
 The species is sometimes referred to as simply the pine marten.
 The name "pine marten" is derived from the common name of the distinct Eurasian species, Martes martes.
-It is found throughout Canada, Alaska, and parts of the northern United States.
-It is a long, slender-bodied weasel, with fur ranging from yellowish to brown to near black.
+Martes americana is found throughout Canada, Alaska, and parts of the northern United States.
+It is a long, slender-bodied marten, with fur ranging from yellowish to brown to near black.
 It may be confused with the fisher (Pekania pennanti), but the marten is lighter in color and smaller.
 Identification of the marten is further eased by a characteristic bib that is a distinctly different color than the body.
 Sexual dimorphism is pronounced, with males being much larger.

 The diet is omnivorous and varies by season, but relies chiefly on small mammals like voles.
 They are solitary except during the mid-summer breeding season.
 Embryonic implantation is delayed until late winter, however, with a litter of 1–5 kits born the following spring.
 Young stay with the mother in a constructed den until the fall and reach sexual maturity by one year old.

 Their sable-like fur made them a thoroughly trapped species during the height of the North American fur trade.
 Trapping peaked in 1820, and populations were depleted until after the turn of the century.
-Populations have rebounded since, with them being considered a species of least-concern by the IUCN; however, they remain extirpated from some areas of the Northeast, and of the 7 subspecies, one is threatened.
+Populations have rebounded since, with them being considered a species of least-concern by the IUCN; however, they remain extirpated from some areas of the Northeast, and of the seven subspecies, one is threatened.

 Taxonomy

-The Pacific marten (Martes caurina) was formerly thought to be conspecific, but genetic studies support both being distinct species from one another.
-The Pacific marten has a longer snout and a broader cranium than the American marten.
+The Pacific marten (Martes caurina) was formerly thought to be conspecific, but genetic studies support it being a distinct species from M. americana.
+The Pacific marten has a more westerly distribution, hence its common name, ranging into the Pacific Northwest and south to Northern California.
+Additionally, the Pacific marten has a longer snout and broader cranium than the American marten, and slightly different variations in coat color.

-Seven subspecies have been recognized.
-None of the subspecies are separable based on morphology and subspecies taxonomy is usually ignored except for conservation issues centered around subspecies rather than ranges.
+Seven regional subspecies have been recognized for M. americana, none of which are distinct morphologically; typically, subspecies taxonomy is only emphasized for work involving those regional groups of a species and their unique set of needs or threats (as opposed to the species' complete range).